[ puh-noo-tee-uhn, -shuhn ]

 a group of American Indian language families of central and coastal California, including Wintu, Maidu, Yokuts, Miwok, and Costanoan, thought to be descendants of a single protolanguage spoken at a remote period.

-- any of several other hypothesized genetic groupings of languages that include these languages and, in addition, otherwise unclassified languages of the Pacific Northwest, Columbia River plateau, Mexico, and Central America.
+any of several hypothesized genetic groupings of Indigenous languages that include those of central and coastal California as well as several unclassified languages of the Pacific Northwest, Columbia River plateau, Mexico, and Central America.